deny-5/rsschool-cv/cv.md

 ## *About Me*

 I'm 27 years old.
-My current job is mine design technic and unfortunately for me, it hasn't neither development possability nor sufficient income level nor even interes for me.
-Therefore, I am realy intended to get a craft that can provide me intresting and complex job tasks, and where my wealth level will depend on my skills.
+My current job is mine design technic and unfortunately for me, it hasn't neither development possibility nor sufficient income level nor even interest for me.
+Therefore, I am really intended to get a craft that can provide me interesting and complex job tasks, and where my wealth level will depend on my skills.
 At this moment I already did code for about one year but I did it as a hobby.
 I tried several technologies for dive deeper on how computers work and what I can do with their power.
 Computers inspire me much.

-Now I start JS-FrontEnd cours and my goal is:
+Now I start JS-Front-End course and my goal is:

-1. Get knowleges and skills that allow me to get a job as a software front-end developer
+1. Get knowledge and skills that allow me to get a job as a software front-end developer
 2. Turn my hobby in my new profession
 3. Double increase my income next year